Last Updated on Nov 10, 2020

 iOS 14 or Later iPhone Users

-- Open the Settings app > Scroll to Mail app.
+- Open the Settings app from the mobile home screen > Scroll screen tap the Mail app.

-- Now, Tap on Accounts Next, the Last Option is to “Fetch New Data“.
+- Now, Click on Accounts Next, the Last Option is to “Fetch New Data“.

 - Keep the Push Toggle Enabled to get new data to your iPhone from the mail server.